todar/friday-night-update/songs/god-rest-ye-merry-gentlemen.md

 ---
 title: God Rest Ye Merry, Gentlemen
-artist: Unknown
+artist: " "
-copyright: (YEAR UNKNOWN)
+copyright: " "
+tags:
+  - Christmas
 ---
 God rest ye merry, gentlemen
 Let nothing you dismay
-Remember, Christ, our Savior
+Remember, Christ our Savior
 Was born on Christmas day
 To save us all from Satan's power
 When we were gone astray

-O tidings of comfort and joy
+ ** *O tidings of comfort and joy
   Comfort and joy
-O tidings of comfort and joy
+  O tidings of comfort and joy***

 From God our Heavenly Father
 A blessed angel came
-And unto certain Shepherds
+And unto certain shepherds
 Brought tidings of the same
 How that in Bethlehem was born
 The Son of God by name

-<strong>(Chorus)</strong>
+ ** *O tidings of comfort and joy
+  Comfort and joy
+  O tidings of comfort and joy***

 "Fear not then," said the angel
 "Let nothing you affright